Audio headset: Bluetooth

 Bluetooth technology is widely used for short-range voice transmission.
 While it can be and is used for data transmission, the short range (due to using low power to reduce battery drain) is a limiting factor.
-A very common application is a hands-free Bluetooth earpiece for a phone which may be in a user's pocket.
+A very common application is a hands-free Bluetooth earpiece for a phone, which may be in a user's pocket.

 There are two types of Bluetooth headsets.
 Headsets using Bluetooth v1.0 or v1.1 generally consist of a single monaural earpiece, which can only access Bluetooth's headset/handsfree profile.
 Depending on the phone's operating system, this type of headset will either play music at a very low quality (suitable for voice) or will be unable to play music at all.

 Headsets with the A2DP profile can play stereo music with acceptable quality.
-Some A2DP-equipped headsets automatically de-activate the microphone function while playing music; if these headsets are paired to a computer via Bluetooth connection, the headset may disable either the stereo or the microphone function.
+Some A2DP-equipped headsets automatically deactivate the microphone function while playing music; if these headsets are paired to a computer via Bluetooth connection, the headset may disable either the stereo or the microphone function.
 Modern AirPods also have a microphone to use for calls and interactions with Siri digital assistant.

 Bluetooth wireless desktop devices

 Desktop devices using Bluetooth technology are available.
 With a base station that connects via cables to the fixed-line telephone and also the computer via sound card, users with any Bluetooth headset can pair their headset to the base station, enabling them to use the same headset for both fixed-line telephone and computer VoIP communication.
 This type of device, when used together with a multiple-point Bluetooth headset, enables a single Bluetooth headset to communicate with a computer and both mobile and landline telephones.

-Some Bluetooth office headsets incorporate Class 1 Bluetooth into the base station so that, when used with a Class 1 Bluetooth headset, the user can communicate from a greater distance, typically around 100 feet compared to the 33 feet of the more usual Class 2 Bluetooth headset.
+Some Bluetooth office headsets incorporate Class 1 Bluetooth into the base station so that, when used with a Class 1 Bluetooth headset, the user can communicate from a greater distance, typically around 100 feet, compared to the 33 feet of the more usual Class 2 Bluetooth headset.
 Many headsets supplied with these base stations connect to cellphones via Class 2 Bluetooth, however, restricting the range to about 33 feet.